CryptoFranc Price Tops $1.09 on Exchanges (XCHF)

-CryptoFranc (CURRENCY:XCHF) traded 0.6% lower against the U.S. dollar during the one day period ending at 23:00 PM ET on April 19th.
-One CryptoFranc coin can currently be bought for about $1.09 or 0.00001992 BTC on major cryptocurrency exchanges.
-CryptoFranc has a total market capitalization of $2.18 million and $58,198.00 worth of CryptoFranc was traded on exchanges in the last day.
-During the last seven days, CryptoFranc has traded 0.5% higher against the U.S. dollar.
+CryptoFranc (CURRENCY:XCHF) traded 0.1% lower against the U.S. dollar during the twenty-four hour period ending at 17:00 PM ET on April 26th.
+CryptoFranc has a market capitalization of $2.19 million and approximately $50,809.00 worth of CryptoFranc was traded on exchanges in the last day.
+One CryptoFranc coin can now be bought for about $1.09 or 0.00002060 BTC on major cryptocurrency exchanges.
+Over the last week, CryptoFranc has traded 2.7% lower against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.